Pabau GO app

 For UK solo osteopaths, MyOsteopathy is the most purpose-built option — designed from the ground up by osteopaths, with fast setup and built-in patient retention.

-For Australian practices, Coreplus is the go-to for native Medicare and DVA claiming, while Caspen suits clinics prioritising AI automation and NDIS billing.
+For Australian practices, Coreplus is the go-to for native Medicare and DVA claiming, while Caspen suits practices prioritizing AI automation and NDIS billing.

-For European and multidisciplinary clinics, Crossuite handles multiple practitioners, disciplines, and locations under one account, with per-account pricing that scales without punishing growth.
+For European and multidisciplinary clinics, Crossuite handles multiple practitioners, disciplines, and locations under one account, with per-account pricing that scales as the practice grows.

-For any osteopath ready to go all-in on one platform, Pabau covers AI-assisted documentation, automated patient retention, online booking, and billing in a single system, making it the strongest all-round choice regardless of practice size.
+For any osteopath ready to commit to one platform, Pabau covers AI-assisted documentation, patient retention, online booking, and billing in a single system.
+That makes it the strongest all-round choice at any practice size.

 Not sure where to start?
 Here’s a quick overview of every tool on this list.